CardoCodes/deep-scratch/1_Math_And_ML_Foundations/README.md

 ## Tensors
 A tensor is a multi-dimensional array of numbers, generalizing the concepts of scalars, vectors, and matrices.
 In machine learning, tensors are often used to represent high-dimensional data or model parameters.

-# Books & More
-Here are some books and other resources that I found useful in learning the foundations of mathematics and machine learning.
-I hope you find them useful too!

-## The Deep Learning Book
-This is an MIT Press book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
-It is available for free online at http://www.deeplearningbook.org/.

-## Deep Learning From Scratch
-Deep Learning From Scartch by Seth Weidman is a book published by O'Reilly Media.
-It is available for free purchase at https://www.oreilly.com/library/view/deep-learning-from/9781492041405/